 Brunch was a jackpot of lessons.
 As I listened and talked with my sister and mom, I learned so much.

 Here are 5 lessons I learned at brunch that I think are very valuable:

 - It’s totally okay to be in deep grief and distress.
 There’s an entire book in the Bible (Psalms) where David didn’t “get over” his grief.
 God allowed David the freedom to deeply grieve.
 God didn’t rush David or tell him to get on with life.
 Allow God’s Word to validate your grief…especially when people around you don’t (or won’t) validate it.

 - Grief changes people.
 You are guaranteed to become a different person: you’ll either choose to grow from grief and become a different (better) person…or you’ll choose to wither up and die and become a different (bitter) person.
-It’s completely up to you what kind of person you’ll ultimately decide to become of the two.
+You may also yo-yo in between these two scenarios as you process your deep grief…and that’s okay!
+It’s completely up to you what kind of person you’ll ultimately decide to become of the two, though.

 - When you feel all alone and your family and friends aren’t measuring up in being there for you during grief, know that God half designed it to be like that so He can meet your deepest needs…and He designed the other half so family, friends, and His church can meet the other half of those needs.
 My sister explained, “If people had come through and been there for me 100% of the time, I never would’ve realized my need for God or developed the rich relationship I enjoy with Him today.
 If I hadn’t had to wait for God’s timing, I wouldn’t have known the treasure of trusting Him and His deliverance as much as I did.
 God wants to be your hero during times of grief…stop desiring that from your loved ones and let God be that hero!”